 - Light-free heat sources allow chicks to sleep at night

 So, what are those alternatives?
-The Brinsea EcoGlow, Sweeter Heater, or the Cozy Coop Heater.
-They use far less electricity and pose a far lower risk of catching fire, reaching no more than 185 degrees.
+The Brinsea EcoGlow, Sweeter Heater, Chick Brooder Heating Plates or the Cozy Coop Heater.
+They use far less electricity and pose a far lower risk of catching fire, reaching much lower temperatures.
 (Many people claim there is no fire risk at all with these heaters).
-They are costlier, but in the long run you will save due to your lowered electricity bill.
+They are costlier up front, but in the long run you will save due to your lowered electricity bill.